Are you looking for an FHA, construction, or renovation loan? If so, Flagstar Bank could be your ideal lender.

 Flagstar offers 15-year and 30-year fixed-rate mortgages.
 With a fixed-rate mortgage, your rate doesn’t change from the opening of the loan until it’s fully paid off.

-It’s advisable to choose the 30-year fixed-rate mortgage.
+Unless you can afford the higher monthly payments that come with a 15-year mortgage, it’s advisable to choose the 30-year fixed-rate mortgage.
 You’ll repay your loan over 30 years, translating to smaller monthly payments.

 Moreover, Flagstar can work with you to tailor-make a mortgage option for you if both the 15-year and 30-year mortgage options aren’t suitable.